Gospel & Universe 🍏 Starting Points

 Like gold to airy thinness beat.

 We are all structured, programmed, or created by the greater structures of earth and sun, stars and galaxy, star walls and universe.
 We may not know it, but the spectral lines of astronomy indicate to us where we are in relation to that larger space.
-Regardless of what we understand about Nature, we’re flowing or caught in its larger systems, and we struggle to find a sense of unity, connection, and Beauty.
+Regardless of what we understand about Nature, we’re flowing or caught in its larger systems, and we struggle to find a sense of unity, connection, and beauty.

-In the two sonnets below I start with with the idealism of “Sonnet 116,” where lovers are sure that their love won’t alter when they alteration find.
-They insist that they are one, and refuse to let their love be “Time’s fool, / Though rosy lips and cheeks within his bending sickle’s compass come.”
-The second sonnet focuses in on this sickle, which is the instrument of Death, the blade which cuts down our beauty, our early dreams, and finally our very breath.
-Thinking about the boat (or bark) that sails us safely to harbour, and wondering about that other boat, the one that Charon pilots across the river of death, Juliet sees (perhaps as the poison takes effect) that at some point the compass does in fact come.
-She is, as we all will be, up against the blade of Death’s metal scythe…
+The second sonnet focuses on this sickle, which is the instrument of Death.
+The sickle is the blade which cuts down our beauty, our early dreams, and finally our very breath.
+Juliet thinks about “the star to every wandering bark,” yet also about that other boat, the one that Charon pilots across the river of death.
+She sees Romeo’s dead body beneath her, and finds that the compass does in fact come.
+She is, as we all will be, up against the blade of Death’s metal scythe: